Top 12 tasks for security teams to support working from home

 After enrolling devices, use the guidance in Common identity and device access policies to create these policies:

-- Require compliant PCs — This is the conditional access rule in Azure AD that enforces the device compliance policies.
+- Require compliant PCs: This is the conditional access rule in Microsoft Entra ID that enforces the device compliance policies.

-Only one organization can manage a device, so be sure to exclude guest accounts from the conditional access rule in Azure AD.
+Only one organization can manage a device, so be sure to exclude guest accounts from the conditional access rule in Microsoft Entra ID.
 If you don't exclude guest and external users from policies that require device compliance, these policies will block these users.
 For more information, see Updating the common policies to allow and protect guest and external access.

 9: Optimize your network for cloud connectivity